 SharePoint Online has improved, and modern user interface with an enhanced focus on user experience and mobile use.
 The layout is also built with the actual users in mind rather than admins, making it easy-to-use.

-With SharePoint, users enjoy a rolling release model of new updates, improvements and features compared to SharePoint on-prem where organizations are stuck with the point release model.
+With SharePoint, users enjoy a rolling release model of new updates, improvements and features compared to SharePoint on-prem where organizations have to use point release model.
 Often the point release model requires the uninstallation of previous versions and installation of the newer version.
 For SharePoint, Microsoft releases new features regularly in a centralized way, and users get to enjoy the newly released upgrades much earlier.
 Moreover, some features might not be available for the on-prem version at all.

 No Need for Upgrades: